Electrical telegraph: First working systems

-In 1833, Carl Friedrich Gauss, together with the physics professor Wilhelm Weber in Göttingen installed a 1200 m wire above the town's roofs.
+In 1833, Carl Friedrich Gauss, together with the physics professor Wilhelm Weber in Göttingen, installed a 1200 m wire above the town's roofs.
 Gauss combined the Poggendorff-Schweigger multiplicator with his magnetometer to build a more sensitive device, the galvanometer.
 To change the direction of the electric current, he constructed a commutator of his own.
 As a result, he was able to make the distant needle move in the direction set by the commutator on the other end of the line.

 At first, Gauss and Weber used the telegraph to coordinate time, but soon they developed other signals and finally, their own alphabet.
 The alphabet was encoded in a binary code that was transmitted by positive or negative voltage pulses which were generated by means of moving an induction coil up and down over a permanent magnet and connecting the coil with the transmission wires by means of the commutator.
-The page of Gauss' laboratory notebook containing both his code and the first message transmitted, as well as a replica of the telegraph made in the 1850s under the instructions of Weber are kept in the faculty of physics at the University of Göttingen, in Germany.
+The page of Gauss's laboratory notebook containing both his code and the first message transmitted, as well as a replica of the telegraph made in the 1850s under the instructions of Weber are kept in the faculty of physics at the University of Göttingen, in Germany.

-Gauss was convinced that this communication would be a help to his kingdom's towns.
-Later in the same year, instead of a Voltaic pile, Gauss used an induction pulse, enabling him to transmit seven letters a minute instead of two.
+Gauss was convinced that this communication would be of help to his kingdom's towns.
+Later in the same year, instead of a voltaic pile, Gauss used an induction pulse, enabling him to transmit seven letters a minute instead of two.
 The inventors and university did not have the funds to develop the telegraph on their own, but they received funding from Alexander von Humboldt.
 Carl August Steinheil in Munich was able to build a telegraph network within the city in 1835–1836.
-He installed a telegraph line along the first German railroad in 1835.
-Steinheil built a telegraph along the Nuremberg - Fürth railway line in 1838, the first earth-return telegraph put into service.
+In 1838, Steinheil installed a telegraph along the Nuremberg–Fürth railway line, built in 1835 as the first German railroad, which was the first earth-return telegraph put into service.

 By 1837, William Fothergill Cooke and Charles Wheatstone had co-developed a telegraph system which used a number of needles on a board that could be moved to point to letters of the alphabet.
 Any number of needles could be used, depending on the number of characters it was required to code.
 In May 1837 they patented their system.
 The patent recommended five needles, which coded twenty of the alphabet's 26 letters.